McMaster Women in Tech: Marissa Benson

 Within the context of the technology landscape, how can women help other women?

 Women can help lift each other up by mentoring and connecting with one another when opportunities arise.
 I have been inspired by a few women in technology, and hope to do the same for the future of cyber security.
 I find it rewarding to play a part in helping other women discover the field.
 I look forward to seeing the number of women cyber security professionals grow.
-I am fortunate to have such supportive and accomplished female leaders in Gayleen Gray, Assistant Vice-President and Chief Technology Officer, and Tracy Dallaire, Director of Information Security Services.
+I am fortunate to have such supportive and accomplished female leaders in Gayleen Gray, Associate Vice-President and Chief Technology Officer, and Tracy Dallaire, Director of Information Security Services.

 What is one key thing that men can do to be allies of women?